railsuser2014/openobject-doc-book-en/3/3_7/invoicing.rst

    *Detail of tax charges on an invoice*

 Before approving the invoice you can modify the date and the accounting period, which are entered by default as today's date.
-These fields are found on the second tab :guilabel:`Other Info`.
+These fields are found on the second tab `Other Info`.

 .. index::
    single: invoice layout